okcoders/curriculum/Module-3/FreeCodeCampCourses.md

 - Use * to Import Everything from a File
 - Create an Export Fallback with export default
 - Import a Default Export

-- Create a JavaScript Promise
-- Complete a Promise with resolve and reject
-- Handle a Fulfilled Promise with then
-- Handle a Rejected Promise with catch

 ## Pre-Work For Day 2